 Moose Cow And Calf In Algonquin Park

-Bob and I decided to take a drive into Algonquin Park in Ontario, Canada one summer to check on the progress of the wild blueberries.
-At one of the beaver ponds along Highway 60 in the park we spotted this moose cow and calf beside the roadway.
+Bob and I decided to take a drive into Algonquin Park in Ontario, Canada, one summer, and at one of the beaver ponds along Highway 60 in the park we spotted this moose cow and calf beside the road.
 Read more

 Sunchokes growing wild at Lower Reesor Pond in Toronto